jaydm/gcCourseProject/CodeBook.md

     This is the average of the original measurement tBodyGyroJerk.mean().Y from the source data for each activity/subject combination.

 - time.body.gyro.jerk.mean.z

+    This is the average of the original measurement tBodyGyroJerk.mean().Z from the source data for each activity/subject combination.

 - time.body.gyro.jerk.standard.deviation.x

+    This is the average of the original measurement tBodyGyroJerk.std().X from the source data for each activity/subject combination.

 - time.body.gyro.jerk.standard.deviation.y

+    This is the average of the original measurement tBodyGyroJerk.std().Y from the source data for each activity/subject combination.

 - time.body.gyro.jerk.standard.deviation.z

+    This is the average of the original measurement tBodyGyroJerk.std().Z from the source data for each activity/subject combination.

 - time.gravity.acceleration.magnitude.mean

+    This is the average of the original measurement tGravAccMag.mean() from the source data for each activity/subject combination.

 - time.gravity.acceleration.magnitude.standard.deviation

+    This is the average of the original measurement tGravAccMag.std() from the source data for each activity/subject combination.

 - time.body.acceleration.jerk.magnitude.mean

+    This is the average of the original measurement tBodyAccJerkMag.mean() from the source data for each activity/subject combination.

 - time.body.acceleration.jerk.magnitude.standard.deviation
 - time.body.gyro.magnitude.mean
 - time.body.gyro.magnitude.standard.deviation